TIGRLab/SCanD_project/README.md

 ```
 ## edit fmap files

-In some cases dcm2niix to convertion fails to add "IntendedFor in the fmap files which cause errors in fmriprep_func step.Therefore,  we need to edit fmap file in the bids folder and add "intendedFor"s.
+In some cases dcm2niix conversion fails to add "IntendedFor" in the fmap files which causes errors in fmriprep_func step.
+Therefore, we need to edit fmap file in the bids folder and add "intendedFor"s.
 In order to edit these file we need to run a python code.

 ```sh
 ## First load a python module